 Fruits and Ways to Include Them in Breakfast Meals:

-All fruits can also be eaten as they are.
+All fruits named below can also be eaten alone for breakfast.

 - Apples—sliced with peanut butter, in oatmeal

 - Bananas—sliced with peanut butter or honey alone or on toast

 - Grapes—in 100% juice or in natural jam on whole grain toast